 Preferences and Bequests.
 We consider agents whose economic life runs for J+1 periods.
 Age is indexed by j=0,...,J. We let $c{j,t}^i$ denote the consumption of an agent of age j in period t and country i.
 In order to obtain a more realistic saving behavior for the old, we augment our baseline model with a bequest motive along the lines of Abel (2001).
-The lifetime utility of an agent born in period t in country i is where b_t^i denotes the amount of bequest left in period t by an agent born in period t-J, and φ captures the strength of the bequest motive.
-Agents receive bequests at age $J-\Delta$, $0 < \Delta < J$, and bequests are shared equally among offsprings.31 Thus the amount of bequest $q{t+J-\Delta}^i$ received by an agent born in period t is related to $b{t+J-\Delta}^i$ as follows where L_t^i denotes the size of the generation born in period t, so that $L_t^i/L{t-\Delta}^i$ captures the number of children (born in period t) per agent born in period $t-\Delta$.
+The lifetime utility of an agent born in period t in country i is where b_t^i denotes the amount of bequest left in period t by an agent born in period t - J, and φ captures the strength of the bequest motive.
+Agents of age j < J receive a fraction θ_j of the bequests left in every period.
+Thus the amount of bequests received by an agent of age j in period t, denoted by $q{j,t}^i$, is related to b_t^i as follows where L_t^i denotes the size of the generation born in period t.